 “The Ultra is ultra awesome”, says Hagan.
 Since it’s an improved version of the awesome Cirrus, we’d have to agree.
 Hagan added mini ABS sidewalls to the Ultra for improved edge hold and durability.
 They also tweaked the shape to increase the effect edge length and directional stability.
 The ski maintains its prior charms with a low weight, generous rocker, and impressive carving a..

 The Sintesi is lightweight mountaineering ski with a long-ish radius that has great handling on steep ice.
 It also handles the variable conditions your throw at it due to the Attivo progressive shape and flex.
-Due to the Power Fiber wrap, the Sintesi is a bit stiffer than the Libero and thus more appropriate for bigger skiers or for carrying a heavy pack.
-Turns are easy to initiate..
+The Sintesi is offered with a couple stiffness ratings, with the "70" being more appropriate for bigger skiers or for carrying a heavy pack.
+The extra stiffness versus the "6..

 Fish grow bigger when they eat other fish.
 X-Fish grow bigger when Movement bows to the demands of addicted skiers who want even more.
 The “race plus” line of skis from Movement might someday have the biggest Fish in the sea.
 For now, we are psyched to have an even more versatile tool in our arsenal.
 Expanding the waist of the highly-acclaimed (and highly useful) Gold Fish, the Big..

 As the successor to the Big Fish, The Race Pro 77 is the girthiest option in Movement’s Race Pro lineup, yet still has a head-scratching light weight.
 The Race Pro 77 is a full-blown mountaineering, corn-hunting, couloir-skiing tool that weighs less than some race skis.
 Movement uses a top-secret construction (using multi-axial carbon and Karuba) that allows them to achieve a surfa..